Automotive Transition Plan

 The Victorian Government is helping affected automotive supply chain businesses, workers and communities plan their next steps as Victoria's automotive industry changes.

-- the $5 million Automotive Supply Chain Transition Program to help businesses identify and capture new opportunities in other markets
+- the $5 million Automotive Supply Chain Transition Program to help businesses identify and capture new opportunities in other markets (closed to new applicants)

-- the $45.1 million Local Industry Fund for Transition (LIFT) program to support communities affected by the departure of Ford, Holden and Toyota manufacturing operations
+- the $45.1 million Local Industry Fund for Transition (LIFT) program to support communities affected by the departure of Ford, Holden and Toyota manufacturing operations (closed to new applicants)

 - the $8.4 million South-East Automotive Transition (SEAT) Skills Program to strengthen skills, training and job search support for workers in Melbourne's South-East.